 Below is an example of how it will appear on the end-user's device in System Preferences -> Profiles.

-When the MDM Profile is deployed and the devices will appear in the MDM Integration section under MDM Devices as 'Active':
+When the MDM Profile is deployed, the devices will appear in the MDM Integration section under MDM Devices as 'Active':

-This will return a verbose output of all the profiles currently installed on the device
+This Script will return a verbose output of all the profiles currently installed on the device

 Install the MDM Profile on managed devices!

-Head over to the Downloads page, download the MDM Profile associated with that policy, and install it on any devices you'd like to start managing.
+Head over to the Add Devices page, download the MDM Profile associated with that policy, and install it on any device you'd like to start managing.